digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/athena.md

 - **Secret key**
 - **Region**

-Click on the **Test Connection** button to verify the correctness of the provided credentials and the accessibility of the database to the ToolJet server.
+Click on the **Test Connection** button to verify the correctness of the provided credentials and the accessibility of the database to the JumpStart server.
 Finally, click on the **Save** button to save the data source configuration.

 :::info
 You can also configure for **[additional optional parameters](https://github.com/ghdna/athena-express)**.